Altinn/altinn-studio-docs/content/app/development/ux/components/listComponent/_index.en.md

 ## Secured data lists
 In the same way as with code lists, you can secure the data list if they contain sensitive data.
 You then use the interface `IInstanceDataListProvider` for the class, and add the `secure` boolean to the component in layout.json.

+ ## Mobile view
+ The table is quite compressed in mobile view, and you can therefore choose which fields to show on mobile.
+That is done with the field `tableHeadersMobile`, an array of strings representing the header and header values to show on mobile.